focustense/StardewFishingSea/README.md

 #### Freeze on Cast

+> *"You and your worms are fishing in the past, Hank, in the days of black-and-white television and a democratically elected Congress."*
+>     -- Dale Gribble

 Should fish be allowed to respawn after you've cast your line -- but before you've hooked one -- or should your catch be "locked in" as soon as you cast?

 If this setting is enabled, then if you cast onto a tile predicted to yield, say, a Largemouth Bass, then when you eventually hook a fish, it *will* be a Largemouth Bass.
 However, if the setting is disabled, then a respawn may happen while your line is cast if the [respawn interval](#respawn-interval) is up.
 If the interval is 10 minutes, and you wait 15 minutes for a bite, you won't catch the originally-predicted fish.